imagej/imagej.github.io/_pages/imglib2/index.md

 ImgLib2 vs. ImgLib1
 -------------------

-[ImgLib1](ImgLib1_(deprecated) "wikilink") is the previous incarnation of the library.
+[ImgLib1](ImgLib1_(deprecated)) is the previous incarnation of the library.
 We encourage developers to use ImgLib2 instead, and [migrate existing ImgLib1 programs to ImgLib2](/imglib2/migrate-from-imglib1) whenever possible.

 For an explanation of how ImgLib2 has changed from ImgLib1, see the [Changes from ImgLib1 to ImgLib2](/imglib2/changes-from-imglib1) page.